openframeworks/ofBook/chapters/memory/chapter.md

 **[BD: I think a sample console output would be nice here]**

 That's called pointer arithmetic.
 Its really weird and most of the time you won't use it.
-The first cout will print the address in memory of the int at position 5 in the array.
-The first case uses the `&` operator to get the address of `arr[5]` and the second directly adds 5 to the first address of `arr` doing `arr+5`.
-In the second cout we print the value at that memory location, using `arr[5]` or dereferencing the address `arr+5` using the `*` operator.
+The first `cout` will print the address in memory of the `int` at position `5` in the array.
+The first case uses the `&` operator to get the address of `arr[5]` and the second directly adds `5` to the first address of `arr` with `arr+5`.
+In the second `cout` statement we print the value at that memory location, using `arr[5]` or dereferencing the address `arr+5` using the `*` operator.

-**[BD: It is worth explicitly mentioning, or if you showed the example cout output like I mentioned above, that each cout statement prints the same pair of values]**
+**[BD: It is worth explicitly mentioning, unless you showed the example `cout` output like I mentioned above, that each `cout` statement prints the same pair of values]**

-Note that when we add `5` to the address of the array, it's not bytes we are adding, but the size in bytes of the type it contains.
+Note that when we add `5` to the address of the array, it's not bytes we are adding, but five of the size in bytes of the type it contains.
 In this case `+5` actually means `+20` bytes.
 We can check it by doing:

 ```cpp
 int arr[10];